paketo-buildpacks/rfcs/text/0000-create-language-family-builders.md

 ## Implementation

-This RFC proposes that the builder team own the language-specific builders.
-The current process of updating the Paketo builders is automated using a builder.toml.
-Adding additional language-specific builder config files in each builder repo therefore has little impact on maintenance cost for the project.
+This RFC proposes a joint ownership of family-language builders.
+Specifically, the builder team own the machinery/workflows to produce the images and the language teams own the actual builder.toml & any tests for validation.

 ### Variants